• Skip to content

 • Your qualifications or grades.

 • Your date of birth, postal address, email address and phone number.
-For art and design courses, a link to your online digital portfolio.
+For creative media, arts and architecture courses, a link to your online digital portfolio.

 17 What does referred mean on UCAS?